 I love living with beautiful vintage dishes (like these Fireking Swirl plates) and cookware (glass mixing bowls from the 50’s are a dream to use and admire in the kitchen).

-Did you miss the post where I showed you how to make my no-flour, no-knead easy healthy bread?
-I make it weekly and eat it toasted for a snack with a handful of dried cranberries, cherries, and golden raisins.
-While it has fats from the nuts and seeds, they are the good ones.
+Did you ever see the post where I showed you how to make my no-flour, no-knead easy healthy bread?
+There was a season that bread kept me alive, and I ate it toasted every day with a handful of dried cranberries, cherries, and golden raisins.
+While it contains fats from the nuts and seeds, they are good ones.

 Did someone stay TOAST?
 We cannot live without this:

 I love heavy pans that do a beautiful job and last for many years.
 Here are my everyday ones.

 8. Sous Chef